stepbrobd/sora/README.md

 ## Frequently Asked Questions

 1. **What is Sora?**
-   - Sora is a module based web scraping app, made to work with modules only
+   - Sora is a modular web scraping app designed to work exclusively with modules.

 2. **Is Sora safe?**
    - Yes, Sora is open-source and does not store user data on external servers.

 3. **Will Sora ever be paid?**
-   - No, Sora will always remain free without subscriptions, paid content, or any type of login.
+   - No, Sora will always remain free, with no subscriptions, paid content, or required logins.

-4. **How can i get module?**
+4. **Where can I get modules?**
-   - I do not provide any module for the app.
-Search for them on google or i dont know.
+   - I do not provide any modules for the app.
+Search for them on google or elsewhere.
 I only created 1 module to watch videos of my school.

 ## Acknowledgements